FailAcademy/learning/wdp-ws-vancouver/_slides/week-05/01c-pong-slides.md

 # DOM Manipulation

-Just like with jQuery, we can create and append new elements to the DOM, and set/change their attributes:
+Recall that we can also create and append new elements to the DOM, and set/change their attributes:

 ```js
 let el = document.getElementById("game");